mongodb/motor/README.rst

 Motor works in all the environments officially supported by Tornado_.
 It
 requires:

-* Unix, including Mac OS X. Microsoft Windows is not officially supported.
+* Unix, including Mac OS X. Windows is not supported.
 * PyMongo_
 * Tornado_
 * Greenlet_
-* CPython 2.6 or later, including CPython 3, or PyPy 2.0 or later.
+* Python 2.6 or later.

+See "Requirements" for details about compatibility.

 Documentation
 =============